Guided bicycle tours

 Lodging is generally in 3- and 4-star hotels as well as 2-star hotels that are especially appealing—or the only ones in town.
 The hotels and inns are chosen for their more intimate atmosphere and reflection of the history and culture of the area (rather than larger chain hotels).
 All rooms have private facilities with the exception of certain ships and barges, as noted.

 Breakfast is included on almost all tours (exceptions are noted), and group dinners are either in the hotel or a nearby restaurant.
 For the most part, dinner is pre-ordered, although some choices are often available.
 On many guided bike tours, the group chips in for snacks and picnics for mid-day meals that are prepared by the guides.
 No one goes hungry on these tours!
-If you have dietary restrictions, please contact us before booking so we can find out your options from the tour company.
+If you have dietary restrictions, please contact us before booking so we can confirm your options with the tour company.

 Most tours start in the afternoon or evening with arrival at your first hotel.
 The actual cycling begins the next morning.
 Start cities usually have easy air or rail access.